 WWT’s data scientists routinely participate in artificial intelligence (AI) research and development (R&D) projects that we believe will be the next big area of focus for our customers.
-WWT has been involved in this space since 2015, when WWT data scientists attended the GPU Technology Conference.

-real AI and ML Insights
+Real AI and ML insights

 Most of our customers do not have the scientists, technologists or processing capacity—not to mention the time—to take on complex R&D projects that can have massive impacts on their business strategies.
 Our goal is to take on this lofty task and share our findings with our customers through a series of white papers.